OdionAkhes/contact-form-react/README.md

 2. Optionally, provide a subject for your inquiry.
 3. Click the "Submit" button to send your inquiry.
 4. Upon successful submission, a green message will appear at the top of the form.
-5. If there's an error during submission, a red error message will be displayed at the top of the form.
+5. If there's an error during submission, a red error message will be displayed at the top of the form.(best demonstrated if the api endpoint is tweaked)

 ## Packages Used